tomy0000000/k-backend/README.md

-# K GraphQL
+# K Backend

-The backend GraphQL API Server of K, written in go.
+The backend API server of K, served with GraphQL and written in go.

 ## Start Server